stowellm/SchArpeggio/README.txt

 Who worked on what:

 Mike was responsible for the majority of the driver code, some of the objects, and the entirety of the drawing file.
-Jeremy was responsible for tweaking some code in the driver, many additional objects, and the entirety of the arpeggiator.
+Jeremy was responsible for extending the driver, many additional objects, and the entirety of the arpeggiator.
 Code comments are left in the objects file to point out who worked on what.

 ______________________________________________________________________________